MicrosoftDocs/cpp-docs.it-it/docs/parallel/concrt/reference/unbounded-buffer-class.md

 ### <a name="parameters"></a>Parametri
  `_PTarget`
- Puntatore alla destinazione appena collegata.
+ Puntatore alla destinazione appena collegato.

 ##  <a name="propagate_message"></a>propagate_message